|Title: Uniformity of Encounter Forms|

 |Issued:||12/01/1997||Reviewed/Revision Date:||08/21/2000, 10/06/2009, 05/05/2011, 04/10/2013, 12/09/2014|

-USC Office of Compliance, while acknowledging that there is needed variability in encounter forms among clinical departments, requires uniformity of certain core principles.
+USC Office of Culture, Ethics and Compliance, while acknowledging that there is needed variability in encounter forms among clinical departments, requires uniformity of certain core principles.

 The broad purpose of the encounter form is for accurate charge capture and to bill professional services.
 Each clinical department that bills professional services must use an encounter form or electronic equivalent for data collection and control if not utilizing chart abstraction.